Midlothian, Maryland: History

 From Midlothian Junction, the C&P made a connection with a logging railroad.
 The Juniata Lumber Company established a circular sawmill in Midlothian, at the end of a 3-foot gauge line that extended 12 miles into Garrett County along Big Savage Mountain.
 A Class-B Climax geared engine was used to haul the logs.
 From the sawmill, the lumber was shipped in boxcars over the Cumberland & Pennsylvania Railroad.
 Twenty-five thousand board feet per day of railroad ties and dimensioned wood were produced at peak production.
 The sawmill facility was closed by 1913.

-Midlothian is located south of Frostburg, and to the west of Route 936.
-Also known as Midlothian Junction, it has a population of 320 in 2010.
-It was primarily settled by Scotch immigrants, and named after a region near Edinburgh.